 There are two pockets: the locking main compartment and a smaller one which I personally always use for my phone and train pass for quick access.
 The zipper lock, making it hard to unzip in a crowded area.
 Oh, and they’re water resistant, too!

 10/10 recommend this cute small travel purse for all types of trips!
 (I recommend a darker color crossbody bag for travel, like the black one, as my cream one did get rather dirty after a year of use.)
-The price is worth it, and you can even find them on Amazon!
+The price is worth it, and you can even find them on Amazon and directly!

 2. Dange Dover Micah Crossbody